New Delhi Municipal Council: History

 NDMC has its origins in the Imperial Delhi Committee which was constituted on 25 March 1913 to overlook the construction of the new capital of India.
 Thereafter in February 1916 the Chief Commissioner, Delhi, created the Raisina Municipal Committee, which was upgraded to a 2nd class Municipality under the Punjab Municipal Act on 7 April 1925.
 Then on 22 February 1927, the Committee passed a resolution adopting the name "New Delhi" giving it the name, "New Delhi Municipal Committee", approved by Chief Commissioner on 16 March 1927.
 In May 1994, the NDMC Act 1994, replaced the Punjab Municipal Act 1911, and the Committee was renamed as the New Delhi Municipal Council.

 NDMC's headquarters building, known as Palika Kendra, was built in 1984, and was the tallest building in the city at that time.

 Controversies

 In 2014, 17 NDMC employees, including members of the civil department, were suspended after contractor-led sting operations uncovered evidence of corruption and unethical behavior.
 Video and audio recordings suggested systematic malpractice, mostly involving lower-ranking staff but implicating at least one assistant engineer.
 Investigations were launched to confirm the veracity of the evidence and to determine accountability.

+According to The Indian Express, in 2023, sanitation conditions on several footpaths under the New Delhi Municipal Council came under scrutiny, with reports highlighting issues such as encroachments, garbage accumulation, and inadequate maintenance affecting pedestrian movement and public hygiene.

 According to The Indian Express In February 2023, the Ministry of Home Affairs approved the regularization of approximately 4,500 NDMC employees.
 This decision aimed to address long-standing demands for job security among Group C employees.
 Delhi Chief Minister Arvind Kejriwal had advocated for the approval of recruitment rules to facilitate this regularization process.